Abbe98/ksamsok-py/README.md

 # KSamsök-PY

-KSamsök-PHP is a PHP library for the [K-Samsök(SOCH) API](http://www.ksamsok.se/in-english/).
-The K-Samsök aggregator has over 6.3 million cultural objects indexed from various sources.
+KSamsök-PY is a Python library for the [K-Samsök(SOCH) API](http://www.ksamsok.se/in-english/).
+The K-Samsök aggregator has over 6.8 million cultural objects indexed from various sources.

 ## Documentation